JetBrains/teamcity-documentation/topics/hashicorp-vault.md

 3. Specify the common connection settings: the connection name, Vault and parameter namespaces, and Vault URL.

    * [Vault namespaces](https://developer.hashicorp.com/vault/docs/enterprise/namespaces) allow you to create "vaults within a vault" — isolated tenants inside a single Vault Enterprise instance.
 If Vault secrets you need to access are stored in this isolated environment, specify its namespace in the **Vault namespace** connection field (for example, `TeamABC/secrets/`).
 Otherwise, leave this setting empty.
    * **Parameter namespace** — a custom string that identifies this Vault connection.
-You can specify this field if you set up multiple Vault connections and intend to create [remote parameters](#Remote+Parameters).
+You can specify this field if you set up multiple Vault connections and specify which of these connections a specific parameter should use.
 Otherwise, leave this field blank.
    * **Vault URL** is the address of your Vault instance.
 Local Vault installations (the default URL is `http://localhost:8200`) are also supported.

 4. Choose the desired authentication method.
 TeamCity can authenticate to HCP Vault using a Vault's AppRole, via an AWS IAM role, or using a directory access protocol (LDAP).